Ratings Made Easy

 Among Hellens' attractions are the haunted rooms prepared for Bloody Mary Tudor, the Stone Hall and its great fireplace bearing the Black Prince’s crest, and the Minstrel Gallery.
 The Music Room has a fine frieze and panelling.
 The gardens are being redeveloped along Tudor and Jacobean lines, reflecting the House’s history.
 They incorporate a rare 17th century octagonal dovecote, a walled knot garden, and a yew labyrinth.
 The family carriages and the Old Cider Mill house are also to be seen.

-Hellens is open to the public from Easter Sunday to 30th September on Wed, Thurs, Sun and Bank Holiday Mondays, for guided tours only at 2.00, 3.00 and 4.00 pm.
+Hellens is open to the public from Easter Sunday to 30th September on Wed and Sun and Bank Holiday Mondays, for guided tours only at 1.00, 2.00 and 3.00 pm.
 Groups and schools at other times by appointment.